National deadline: January 28, 2016, 5:00 p.m. EST (Application will be available late August 2015)

 1. Boren Awards preferences:

-2. a clear explanation of the relevance of the applicant’s country, language, and proposed program of study to U.S. national security, broadly defined;
+2. Clear explanation of the relevance of the applicant’s country, language, and proposed program of study to U.S. national security, broadly defined;

-4. a clear plan to develop and/or advance foreign language competency while overseas and upon return home;
+4. Clear plan to develop and/or advance foreign language competency while overseas and upon return home;